Anaconda - What’s happening at the Site?

 What will be happening in the next three months:

-The draft OU-1, OU-4a, and OU-7 Human Health Risk Assessment (HHRA) and Screening Level Ecological Risk Assessment (SLERA) Work Plan submittals from the Atlantic Richfield Company (ARC) are anticipated.
+The OU-1, OU-4a, and OU-7 Draft Human Health Risk Assessment (HHRA) and Screening Level Ecological Risk Assessment (SLERA) Work Plan submittal from the Atlantic Richfield Company (ARC) is due later this month.

-NDEP will collect comments from stakeholders on ARC’s Draft CMU 2, and 6 Fluid Management System (FMS) IFC Design Summary.
-These comments are due April 8th.
-NDEP will provided collated comments and direction to ARC regarding this report later in the month.
-This report details the engineering work required for OU-8 FMS pond construction, planned for later in 2019.
+NDEP will collect comments from stakeholders on ARC’s CMU 2, and 6 Fluid Management System (FMS) Ponds Draft Design Report.
+Stakeholder comments are due April 8th.
+NDEP will provide collated comments and direction to ARC regarding the Draft Design Report later in the month.
+This Report details the engineering plans and work required for OU-8 FMS pond construction, planned for later in 2019.

 ARC will submit a Draft Remedial Investigation (RI) Report for the evaporation ponds (OU-4a).

 ARC will perform the 2019 second quarter groundwater and domestic well monitoring sampling event.

 The Community Involvement and Participation Plan (CIPP) for the ACMS was finalized in July 2018, and is nearing its first annual update.
 NDEP will start the updating process in March.
 Please find the current CIPP here.
 NDEP encourages readers of the CIPP to provide their feedback regarding the document to our site email, acms[at]ndep.nv.gov.
 Community feedback will allow NDEP to understand if there are any deficiencies in the document or areas in the document that can be amended to help the community understand the cleanup process and how to obtain information or provide input more clearly.
 Please see guidance on providing constructive feedback here.
 An updated version of the CIPP will be posted on the website in July 2019.